-I wanted to test my new Canon Eos 6D and my new Canon Ef 85mm F1.8 lens.
+I wanted to test my Canon Eos 6D and Canon Ef 85mm F1.8 lens.
 I recently bought the Eos 6D as a replacement to my Eos 5Dmk2.
 A few weeks later I also got the Eos Ef 85mm f1.8 lens.
-I always wanted a fast short telephoto not just for portrait photography but I wanted something that will capture facades and people from across the street.
-Meaning when I stand on the pavement and I photograph across the street to the other side I wanted a lens quite a bit narrower than my 'standard' 35mm or 40mm lens.
-The 85mm gives subtle compression, is small not to attract too much attention and is sharp right out into the corners.
+The 85mm gives subtle compression, is small not to attract too much attention and is sharp right out into the corners at medium apertures

 Why did I get the Eos 6D?
 I was just bowled over by the smaller size, astounding high iso capabilties, the soft shutter, how well it focuses in almost total darkness, and the fact that its got GPS and Wifi.
 Its just so much more 'sorted' than the older Eos 5dmk2.